kseuro/particle_generator/README.md

     - The trained Generator model can now be used as input to a trained Decoder model in order to generate images.

 ### Experiment Requirements
 The ArgParser requirements for each respective experiment are listed below:
+See the [argparser file](https://github.com/kseuro/particle_generator/blob/master/argparser.py) for more detailed descriptions of each flag.
 - All Models:
     - Dataloader kwargs: <pre><code>--data_root --save_root --dataset --batch_size --num_epochs --sample_size --gpu --shuffle --drop_last --num_workers </code></pre>
     - Model and optim specs: <pre><code>  --n_layers --beta --p </code></pre>